Quick start

 Chapter 4 — Core actions in plain English

-New project = new conversation
+New task = new conversation

 Prompt = what you tell Codex